StillPillWill/Ender3-2/JOURNAL.md

 Y-axis next to normal-sized print bed.

-Originally, I only wanted to extend the y-axis, but then I realized I don't feel like ever doing this again, so I decided to also extend the x-axis with the same double-sided screw trick.
+Originally, I only wanted to extend the y-axis, but then I realized It's go big or go home, so I decided to also extend the x-axis with the same double-sided screw trick.
 And I figured it would be a waste if I didn't also use two lead screws since I had them.
 Those were wired in parallel.

 <img src="photos/img_0394.jpg" width="500" alt="Printer frame mid-assembly">